Xilinx/Vitis-Tutorials/Hardware_Accelerators/Design_Tutorials/01-convolution-tutorial/lab2_conv_filter_kernel_design.md

 Two functions at the input and output read and write data from the device's global memory.
 The `ReadFromMem` function reads data and streams it for filtering.
 The `WriteToMem` function at the end of the chain writes processed pixel data to the device memory.
 The input data(pixels) read from the main memory is passed to the `Window2D` function, which creates a local cache and, on every cycle, provides a 15x15 pixel sample to the filter function/block.
 The `Filter2D` function can consume the 15x15 pixel sample in a single cycle to perform 225(15x15) MACs per cycle.

-Please open the **"src/filter2d_hw.cpp"** source file and examine the implementation details of these individual functions.
+Please open the **"src/filter2d_hw.cpp"** source file  from convolutioanl tutorial directory and examine the implementation details of these individual functions.
 In the next section, you will elaborate on the implementation details of Window2D and Filter2D functions.
 The following figure shows how data flows between different functions (dataflow modules).

    ![Datflow](images/filterBlkDia.jpg)